15 hours funded childcare for ALL 3 & 4 year olds

 Spring Term (January onwards)

 How many hours does my child get in a funded early education place?

 - Your child is entitled to access up to 15 hours a week for 38 weeks of the year (term time), which equates to 570 hours over a year.

-- The traditional offer of a place at a school nursery or with a sessional provider (sometimes known as a pre-school or playgroup) is for children to attend either five mornings or five afternoons a week, term time.
+- The traditional offer of a place at a school nursery or with a sessional provider (sometimes known as a pre-school or playgroup) is for children to attend either five mornings or five afternoons a week, term time (38 weeks).

 - You may be able to choose a different pattern of attendance depending on which childcare provider or school you choose to use.
 Some schools and childcare providers do offer the early education places ‘flexibly’.
 A flexible offer could include a choice of full and half days or the opportunity to ‘stretch’ the hours across more than 38 weeks of the year.
 An example of a stretched offer would be 11 hours a week for 51 weeks of the year.
 You need to discuss with the school or childcare provider of your choice what their offer is.

-- The early education place can be taken at a maximum of two sites per day – which means a parent may use any combination of school nursery and childcare providers to access the entitlement hours, up to two sites a day
+- The early education place can be taken at a maximum of two sites per day – which means you may use any combination of school nursery and childcare providers to access the entitlement hours, up to two sites a day.

 Where can my child take up their early education place?

 You can apply for a school nursery place or choose a childcare provider.
 If your choice is a childcare provider you will need to check they are included on the Doncaster Councils Directory of Funded Providers.
 The Directory has different types of childcare providers on it and you need to decide what type of provision will best meet your needs.

-- School Nursery: these offer places for 3 and 4 year olds, are part of a school and some schools may also provide places for 2 year olds
+- School Nursery: these offer places for 3 and 4 year olds and are part of a school.
+Some schools may also provide places for 2 year olds